5 Ways to Prevent Summer Reading Loss

 Ways to Involve Kids in Summer Reading

 When it comes to reading to your kids, or letting kids read to you, the most important thing you can do is to ensure that you are raising readers who love to read!
 Some kids naturally love to read, while others struggle to stay interested, or have learning difficulties that make them reluctant.
+If your child has difficulty pronouncing letters, the alphabet worksheets will help him.
 Let’s take a look at ways to get kids passionate about reading!

 Mix in reading during everyday activities